viur-framework/viur-docs/source/quickstart.rst

   Each entry will have a required *name* and an optional *descr* (description).
     This model *must* be defined in your 'models' folder and *should* be in a file called 'news.py'.

-  2\) We use the 'List' application to handle our data.
+  2\) We use the 'List' prototype to handle our data.
 So our news will be stored in a flat list with built-in filtering and sorting possibilities.

   3\)/8\) We (explicitly) attach the jinja2 renderer to our module.
 As the jinja2 renderer is currently the default, there is no need to do this explicitly (ViUR will enable the admin and the jinja2 renderer by default.
-All other renderers have to be named here!).
+All other renders have to be named here!).

   4\) We define the actual module.
 It *must* be in your 'modules' folder and *should* be in a file called 'news.py'.
     We define a single class called 'News'.
 That name is used to determine which skeleton (model) should be attached to